Strictly Charity 2019 raises over £20,000

 The annual fundraiser sponsored by Willis Watson Towers is in the style of popular BBC show Strictly Come Dancing delivered in partnership with Ipswich School of Dancing.
 11 volunteer dancers who have little or no previous dancing experience have been fundraising and learning to dance for the past ten weeks with the support of semi-professional partners and teachers from Ipswich School of Dancing.

-This all leads up to the Strictly Charity Finale where dancers perform one Ballroom and one Latin dance to a crowd of friends, family and Inspire Suffolk supporters as well as a panel of judges including Ballroom star and world-class judge Gary Edwards, Sarah Wagstaff-Till, Janine Ellis from Ipswich School of Dancing and Peter Dawes Patron of Inspire Suffolk.
+This all leads up to the Strictly Charity Finale where dancers perform one Ballroom and one Latin dance to a crowd of friends, family and Inspire supporters as well as a panel of judges including Ballroom star and world-class judge Gary Edwards, Sarah Wagstaff-Till, Janine Ellis from Ipswich School of Dancing and Peter Dawes Patron of Inspire.

 If you’ve got Strictly fever and want to dance for us in next year’s event, get in touch with our Fundraising Officer, Sara Warburton on 01473 353194 or [email protected]